 When shopping for an elevated raised bed, here are a few traits to keep in mind.

 1. First and foremost, look for a planter that has drainage and is made from materials that will last for many years.
 The beautiful elevated raised bed from Gardener’s Supply Company shown above and below, for example, is made from naturally rot-resistant cedar boards with sturdy, rust-proof aluminum legs.
 It will weather many seasons without issue, and the legs can support hundreds of pounds of soil and plant material.
-They even offer the planter box in different color choices.
+They even offer the planter box in different color choices and different sizes.

 2. Make sure your raised planter box is a safe place to grow food.
 If you plan to plant edibles, it should be free from plastics, harmful paints and stains, and chemically preserved woods.